Detection and Feature Selection in Sparse Mixture Models: Introduction

 We note that the model \eqref{h0}-\eqref{h1-0} can be written as \beq \eeq where $\bI$ denotes the identity matrix (here in dimension $p$), and the hypothesis testing problem then reads \beq H_0: \mudif = 0 \quad \text{versus} \quad H^{\nu}_{1,s}: \mudif \ne 0 \text{ is $s$-sparse.} \eeq

 For simplicity of exposition: \bitem \item We assume that the sparsity $s$ is known.
-This is a rather mild assumption (at least in theory) as discussed in \secref{discussion}. \item We assume the parameter $\nu$ is fixed.
+This is a rather mild assumption (at least in theory) as discussed in \secref{discussion}. \item We assume the parameter $\nu$ is unknown and bounded away from 0 and 1.
 When $\nu$ approaches 0 or 1, the problem becomes that of testing for contamination.
 Although the two settings are intimately related, treating both would burden the presentation. \eitem

 We consider the testing problem \eqref{h0} vs \eqref{h1-0} in a high-dimensional large-sample context where all the parameters ($p$, $s$, $\Delta\mu$, $\bSigma$) may depend on $n$.
 Unless specified otherwise, all the limits are taken when the sample size increases to infinity, $n \to \infty$.
-We adopt a minimax perspective~\citep{TSH}, which consists of quantifying the performance of tests in the worst case sense.
+We adopt a minimax perspective, which consists of quantifying the performance of tests in the worst case sense.